-- Momentarily press the Monitor button to listen for activity.
-The Carrier Squelch indicator appears on the display. - 2 Press and hold the Monitor button to set continuous monitor operation.The duration of the button press is programmable. - 3 Press the Monitor button again, or the PTT button, to return to the original squelch setting.
-If you try to transmit on a receive-only channel, you hear an invalid tone until you release the PTT button.
+- 1 Momentarily press the Monitor button to listen for activity. - The Carrier Squelch indicator appears on the display. - 2 Press and hold the Monitor button to set continuous monitor operation. - The duration of the button press is programmable.

 Advanced Features